lostallmymoney/Razer_Mouse_Linux/README.md

 Run sh install.sh from the directory to install.

+The commands are :

+	`naga stop` or `naga kill` 			//stops the daemon.
+	`naga start <optional:selectedMapping>` 	//restart the daemon if there is one running and starts a hidden daemon with the optional key mapping passed as the default config.

+	`naga edit` 					//Edit naga config.
+	`naga fix` or `naga tame` 			//Restart usb services.
+	`naga uninstall` 				//uninstall the daemon tool
+	`naga killroot` 				//kill root daemon if launched as root `naga` 						//gives help

 If there is an error about config files just copy it to your /home/.naga/

 Run in root if there is an error accessing the device.